-The 17-Mile Drive just wasn’t enough (although for us, it was more like 8 miles probably LOL).When I was in Belgium, I met these two guys in my hostel that were biking all throughout Europe for a few months, and either camping or staying in a hostel each night.
+The 17-Mile Drive just wasn’t enough (although for us, it was more like 13 miles LOL).When I was in Belgium, I met these two guys in my hostel that were biking all throughout Europe for a few months, and either camping or staying in a hostel each night.
 I thought that was BADASS.
 And such a good work out, too.
 Like nothing could fuck with my legs after that.

 Something just appeals to me about long distance (but not too long lol, we’re talking like a couple of months max) hiking and biking.
 It all just seems so glamorous (even though I know it’s really not lol) and romantic – the notion of doing it yourself, of getting from point A to B by your own volition.
 And struggling but growing and just feeling more WHOLE, if that makes sense.

 Every time I spend time outdoors, I feel like I get to know myself better, I become more grounded, I’m reminded of what’s really important, and I feel so free.Okay, so that was a total digression, BUT.
-Do you (or have you) have the same crazy urge that I do?
+Do you have the same crazy urge that I do?
 And if so, where do you want (or did you) to go?
 Let me know in the comments, because I’m dying to do something of the sort and always looking for awesome places to go.